 *If you’re not a Rotarian, there are more women and younger people than you are probably imagining.
 We are simply people that care about the world and all the people in it and we are members of the largest volunteer organization on the planet.
 No religion and no politics.

 **The person I see as I write this is, I’m sure, a perfectly wonderful man with a family, an illustrious career, and has donated money and time to his community.
-So if you are in my club and have hazarded a guess at who I’ve imagined, I use this as a general illustration of all people that might fit into this category.
+I use this as a general illustration of all people that might fit into this category.
 This is not a judgement of the person himself.